 Step 2.
-We make a $25 donation to our Charity of the Quarter – no strings attached.
-This year, we’re partnering with:
+We make a $25 donation to one of our nonprofit partners – no strings attached.
+In 2020, we’re supporting:

-These charities serve the greater Everett, Washington community.
+These nonprofits serve the greater Everett, Washington community.
 We’re personally involved with all of them.
 Learn more about how we support each organization below.

 Step 3.
 We mail you a handwritten thank you card and a $2 bill so you can share a unique bit of good with someone else.
 This can be as simple as hiding the $2 bill in a library book or giving it to a child.
 Tell us how you share good in your community using the hashtag #McClainSharesGood.

-As part of our commitment to share good, we make a $25 donation to our Charity of the Quarter for every referral you send to our office.
+As part of our commitment to share good, we make a $25 donation to one of our nonprofit partners for every referral you send to our office.